alronz/b2c-database-selection/Cassandra/Data Modeling/relational_data.md

 Q1) get all the products that were bought by a certain customer

-Now depending on how frequent this query will be running and which data should be returned from this query , we can design the data model that will serve this query.
+Now depending on how frequent this query will be running and which data to be returned from the query, we can a table to serve this query.
 Assuming we just want to get the product names and this query will be executed so frequently, maybe thousands of times.
 Then we will create a separate table having duplicate information from the customer and the product tables as shown below:

 ````
 create table bought_products_by_customer (
       customer_id text,
+      product_id text,
       product_name text,
-      PRIMARY KEY(customer_id)
+      PRIMARY KEY(customer_id,product_id)
   );
 ````